FireEmbers/EmberEngine/README.md

     * dataUnit[1] = WindVeloctity (m/s)
     * dataUnit[2] = WindDirection (º clockwise from north)

-Function returns an array of igition times in JSON format
+Function returns an array of ignition times in JSON format

 ##CrowdProcess usage

 The program.js file in src is minified and browserified in build/program.min.js.
 To create this file just run `grunt` in the module directory.

-Next, to crete the Run function to pass to the CP API, just do something like this:
+Next, to create the Run function that will be  passed to the CP API, just do something like this:

 ```
 function RunString(){

   function Run(dataUnit){

-    //req is exposed by broserify so that we can have embersEngine module in the Run function
+    //req is exposed by broserify so that we can have embersEngine module in the Run function that goes to CrowdProcess.
+The path is weird but it has to be like this.
-    var engine = req('path_to_embersEngine/src/program.js');
+    var engine = req('/home/fsousa/src/crp/embers/engine/src/program.js');

     return emberEngine(dataUnit, rows, cols, aspectMap, slopeMap, clcMap, height, width);